Grammar Index By Induced Suffix Sorting: Implementation

-\paragraph{Locate} Our implementation follows theory for computing \BunpouP{} and $C$ (cf.~\cref{secCores}) in the same time bounds, but deviates after computing the core~$C$: To find all non-terminals whose right hand sides contain $C$, we linearly scan the right hand sides of all non-terminals on height~$\tau_P$, which we can do cache-friendly since the right-hands of $R$ are sorted by the height of their respective non-terminals.
+\paragraph{Locate} Our implementation follows theory for computing \BunpouP{} and $C$ (cf.~\cref{secCores}) in the same time bounds, but deviates after computing the core~$C$: To find all non-terminals whose RHSs contain $C$, we linearly scan the RHSs of all non-terminals on height~$\tau_P$, which we can do cache-friendly since the RHSs of $R$ are sorted by the height of their respective non-terminals.
 This takes \Oh{g + |C|} time in total with a pattern matching algorithm~\cite{knuth77kmp}.
-(We can do faster if $C_p$ is not empty: in that case we know that all occurrences of $C$ are prefixes in the right hand sides of the rules of~$T$, and thus can use $\fnLookup(C)$ to find them.)
 Finally, for extending a found occurrence of the core~$C$ to an occurrence of~$P$, we follow the naive approach to descend \DAG{} to the character level and compare the expansion with $P$ character-wise, which results in \Oh{\OccC{} |P| \tau_T} time.
 The total time cost is $\Oh{g + |P| (\OccC{} \tau_T + \lg |\Symbols|)}$.